 "As one who has worked as a LSA for a number of years here I can truly say that everyone pulls together and works as a team.
 Colleagues are always on hand if you have any problems.
 Not only do I work alongside terrific staff but have made many friends, especially in the SEND department where I work.
 We are all supportive of each and have the students' best interests at heart"

 "It is difficult describing the extent to which I have improved as a teacher since I joined TTA.
 Colleagues challenge you to be better every day, and even now - three years on - I feel I am still learning and improving every day.
 What is best for the students lies at the heart of all decision-making, so staff are only asked to do things with a worthwhile purpose.
 The school is only going to get better, and I am delighted that I chose to come and work here; it was one of the best decisions I have ever made."

-Sammy Kempner, Maths Teacher
+Sammy Kempner, Co-Head of Maths

 "From being at TTA since 2008, I have seen radical changes in so many areas of life here.
 The work ethic of everyone who is fortunate enough to work with the SLT, is second to none.
 Students, who in previous years would have had to be ‘bribed’ with extrinsic motivation, now see the reward in the learning itself and the success that brings, in glowing self-esteem, confidence and positive exam results and simply, the love of learning.
 With structures in place that form a secure behaviour policy, learning thrives at TTA.